San Francisco & Marin Headlands Photography Workshop

 Class sizes are kept small (approx. 12 students) to afford each participant one-on-one instruction and to maximize individual attention.
 The Instructor ratio is usually 6 to 1.

 All trips require walking, and usually a little hiking, on uneven terrain.
 You will want to wear the right clothing, footwear, and keep in mind you could get a bit of a workout!

-Bring a laptop if possible, as we will spend time, when not in the field, reviewing and critiquing images.
+Bring a laptop on workshops 2 days and longer if possible, as we will spend time, when not in the field, reviewing and critiquing images.

 It is advised for you to dress in layers, as all workshops are held on location and often temperatures and conditions can change rapidly.

 Food and beverages will not be provided, so please bring plenty of water and nourishment.

 All students are expected to arrive on-time and to work together as a group to learn, not only from instructors, but also from each other.

 What kind, and how much, equipment should I bring?

 Bring it all if you can!
 You never know what you might see.
 On many workshops we focus on landscape photos, but you never know when wildlife might enter the scene and provide the perfect opportunity to photograph them in their natural habitat.
 It's always better to go into the field with too much gear, rather than miss an opportunity because of not enough equipment.